 An embroidery design which came to India from the land of Persia.
 It is an ancient embroidery technique which uses gold and silver thread on fabrics.
-This embroidery was used a lot during the 17th century when Mughals ruled us under the king Akbar.
-Zardosi was used to create garments for royal families during that era.
+This embroidery used more during the 17th century when Mughals ruled us under the king Akbar.
+Zardosi used to create garments for royal families during that era.
 They used silver and gold threads along with pearls and precious stones for the heaviness in outfits.

-Even the fabric used during that time was of high quality since only royal families wore outfits created using Zardosi.
-Today, Zardosi work uses not just gold and silver but also copper wires and silk threads.
+Even the fabric used during that time was of high quality since only royal families wore outfits created using Zardozi.
+Today, Zardozi work uses not just gold and silver but also copper wires and silk threads.
 However, the use of these threads and wires has not reduced the royalty of outfits.

 Image Source- Strand of Silk

-A type of embroidery design which is also known as Kashmiri embroidery, evolved under Persian and Moghul rule.
-We do not know a lot about the origin of this embroidery but it is believed that a Persian Sufi saint brought this art to Kashmir.
+A type of embroidery design which is popular as Kashmiri embroidery, evolved under Persian and Moghul rule.
+We do not know a lot about the origin of this embroidery but people says that a Persian Sufi saint brought this art to Kashmir.
 It started as a hobby in Kashmir but soon became employment for many people as farming during winter is hard in Kashmir.

-This embroidery design depends a lot on the flora of the state.
+This embroidery designs depends a lot on the flora of the state.
 For example, Kashmir is a gorgeous place and has a lot of scenic beauty.
-The embroiderers use such live examples and incorporate them into their embroidery designs.
+The embroiderers use such live examples and incorporate them into their design.
 The use of animals, birds and other human figures is very less in this type of embroidery design.

 Image Source- Site Title – WordPress

 Do you also want to learn these hand embroidery designs?
 Then you can join our embroidery course and learn various stitching styles from home.
-You will be mentored by 4-time national award-winning fashion designer, Neeta Lulla.
+4-time National award-winning fashion designer, Neeta Lula will mentor you.
 Along with our expert faculty, you also get certified by the Govt. of India and Hunar Online.